-- incur additional indebtedness; - create liens;
+- incur additional indebtedness;

+- create liens:

 - enter into certain merger and licensing transactions;

 - dispose of certain of our assets;

 - enter into certain fundamental corporate changes;

-- · make certain types of investments; and
+- make certain types of investments; and

 - make certain payments and distributions.

-The Loan Agreement also requires that on or before March 31, 2011 we must have either (i) entered into a collaboration, joint venture or partnership with a non-affiliate providing for up-front cash proceeds to us (with such proceeds received on or before March 31, 2011) of not less than \$15.0 million from either or a combination of an upfront payment(s) or proceeds from the sale or conversion of our securities issued in connection therewith or (ii) received positive Phase IIB data on MN-221, as defined in a completed partnership or joint venture agreement relating to MN-221, or had a positive end-of-phase II meeting with the FDA and obtained the approval of the board of directors to proceed to Phase III with MN-221.
+The Loan Agreement required that on or before March 31, 2011 we must have either (i) entered into a collaboration, joint venture or partnership with a non-affiliate providing for up-front cash proceeds to us (with such proceeds received on or before March 31, 2011) of not less than \$15.0 million from either or a combination of an upfront payment(s) or proceeds from the sale or conversion of our securities issued in connection therewith or (ii) received positive Phase 2b data on MN-221, as defined in a completed partnership or joint venture agreement relating to MN-221, or had a positive end-of-Phase 2 meeting with the FDA and obtained the approval of the board of directors to proceed to Phase 3 with MN-221.
 A failure to meet the Loan Agreement requirements by March 31, 2011, would result in an immediate requirement for Loan repayment (as well as an increase in interest rate).
-As of September 30, 2010, we were in compliance with the Loan Agreement covenants.
+In anticipation of not achieving either of the affirmative covenants required under our loan agreement with Oxford by March 31, 2011, we executed a pay-off letter between us and Oxford dated March 31, 2011, in which we negotiated the repayment of the loan in full on April 1, 2011.
+Oxford agreed to waive the early payment penalty of approximately \$437,000.
+As a result of the executed loan-payoff letter, we have classified the entire debt obligation as a current liability in our consolidated balance sheet as of March 31.
+2011.
+See Notes to Consolidated Financial Statements-Note 11, Subsequent Events, for further information on the Oxford loan payoff.